sarisabban/SinfNet/README.md

 Your images should be in *./dataset/Train*.
 It is best to stick to this structure with these names exactly, otherwise you will have to change these path names within each relevant script, so stick to these names and keep it simple.

-If you would like to augment the images that have object detection annotations use the following command:
+If you would like to augment the images that have object detection annotations (bounding boxes) use the following command:

-`python SinfNet.py --augment_object NUMBER INPUT_FORMAT OUTPUT_FORMAT` example `python SinfNet.py -ao 10 txt xml`
+`python SinfNet.py --augment_bbox NUMBER INPUT_FORMAT OUTPUT_FORMAT` example `python SinfNet.py -ab 10 txt xml`

 Where NUMBER is the number of augments to each image, INPUT_FORMAT is the file format of the images annotations, and OUTPUT_FORMAT is the desired output format of the augmented annotations.
 This will generate a new directory called *Augmented* (and *Augmented_Annotations* for object detection) with all the saved augmented images in it.
 Only these augmented images should be used for training (by moving them to *./dataset/Train*) and not mixed with the original images (by moving the original images to *./dataset/Valid* and their .xml annotation to *./dataset/Valid_Annotations*).